 Michael Millar, director of the Center for Community Engagement at California State Polytechnic University in Pomona, has had a rich career in arts administration.
 With a background in bass trombone performance, Millar ended up getting a DMA in Performance and Arts Administration at Claremont Graduate University.
 For more than 30 years, he has been able to continue performing on bass trombone while serving positions such as executive director of the Arts Council of Kern and arts commissioner of the City of Santa Clarita.
 “I believe that musicians these days have to have diversified careers,” he says.

 Though his educational background is in music performance, Deven Shaff has been active in arts management for several years.
-As director of programs for The Dairy Center for the Arts, an educational and performance venue in Boulder, Colorado, Shaff oversees programming and events, collaboration opportunities, and other operations.
+As the former operations manager and then executive director at The Dairy Center for the Arts, an educational and performance venue in Boulder, Colorado, he oversaw programming and events, collaborative opportunities, and other operations.

 As an undergrad, Shaff fell in love with opera.
 “I started to be involved in every aspect of it: onstage, behind the stage, everything that had to do with opera,” he says.
 Over the next few years, he walked the paths of both performing and working behind-the-scenes.
 He sang in operas while holding administrative roles through internships, but “knew there would be a crossroads,” and he ended up transitioning into administration.